Quantum simulation of thermodynamics in an integrated quantum photonic processor: Results

-Fig.~\ref{fig:fig3_Thermalization} shows the results of our quantum simulation of the hopping Hamiltonian and $20$ random instances of longe-range Hamiltonians, in sub-figures a) and b), respectively.
+Figure~\ref{fig:fig3_Thermalization} shows the results of our quantum simulation of the hopping Hamiltonian and $20$ random instances of longe-range Hamiltonians, in sub-figures a) and b), respectively.
 The two sub-figures each have a tabular structure, where the columns indicate the different simulated time steps, with the simulation time indicated at the head of the column, and the rows indicate different measurement settings, i.e., either the experiment itself or the corresponding certification measurements.
 The data in these figures was acquired over $20$ minutes for the photon number distribution, $320$ minutes per certification measurement for the hopping Hamiltonian and $220$ minutes for each certification measurement of the long-range Hamiltonian, with four-photon events (three photos in the processor plus herald) occurring at a rate of 4 Hz.

 The first row of the two sub-figures displays the single-mode photon-number statistics $k\mapsto p(k)$ as generated after the application of $U$ in the first section of the processor.
 The output statistics were measured for the first output mode.
 The experiment was carried out for both distinguishable (blue points) and indistinguishable (red points) photons.
 The grey bars show the expected distribution at full equilibration given by Eq.~(\ref{eqn:theoryeqn}).
 For both Hamiltonians, initially, the input state is still clearly present, as indicated by the high probability to observe exactly one photon in the observed output mode.
 However, entanglement builds up as time evolves, since the photons increasingly equilibrate.
 Consequently, for the indistinguishable photons, the initial input state evolves to a thermal-like state at $t=1$.
-For both Hamiltonians, the distinguishable photons (which do not generate entanglement) do not approach the canonical thermal state, demonstrating the intrinsic link between entanglement and thermalization.
+For both Hamiltonians, the distinguishable photons (whose output statistics correspond to those of classical particles) do not approach the canonical thermal state, demonstrating the intrinsic link between entanglement and thermalization.